SketchUp Live Components

 - Make sure you are viewing the Models tab and there you will find all the live components we have published.

-- Look for the lighting bolt icon!
+- Look for the lightning bolt icon!

 Configuring Live Components in 3D Warehouse